 Please note that we do not require pupils to prepare for the entrance assessments and we do not provide past papers.

 Sixth Form: All potential applicants will be interviewed by the Head of Sixth Form prior to any offers being made.
-Entry into the Sixth Form is conditional upon a student achieving at least four B grades at GCSE for A-level courses, and at least five GCSEs at grade C to pursue BTEC courses, in addition to at least grade 4 GCSEs in both English and Maths.
-Students achieving lower grades will need a parental meeting with the Head of Sixth Form to ensure that the student has the potential and that the College can provide an appropriate range of courses.
+Entry into the Sixth Form is conditional upon a student achieving at least four Grade 6s and above at GCSE for A-level courses, and at least five GCSEs at Grade 4 (including English and Maths) to pursue BTEC courses.
+Students achieving lower grades will need a parental meeting with the Head of Sixth Form to ensure that the student has the required potential and that the College can provide an appropriate range of courses.
 A trial period may be incorporated within any offer of a place.

 Non-EEA Students: All non-EEA students will be interviewed by the school's Principal or by the College’s Overseas Liaison Officer, either in person or by Skype.
 All applicants will have an English proficiency assessment and any offer will be subject to positive school reports being received.
 For entry into the Sixth Form to study A-level courses, an IELTS 4.0 is required as a minimum.